sulpub/docker_informations/README.md

 docker run --name ubvnc -p 6080:80 -p 5900:5900 dorowu/ubuntu-desktop-lxde-vnc:bionic

-To see the ubuntu desktop run these command
+To see the ubuntu desktop run these commands:
 1. Open your webrowser and open this link  http://127.0.0.1:6080/#/
 2. Install Tight VNC Viewer and connect to this link "127.0.0.1::5900"

+For kill the container run:
+$ sudo docker kill ubvnc

+For restart the container make this:
+1. sudo docker ps -a      //for have the
+2. sudo docker rm ubvnc   //name for delete NAME=ubvnc
+3. docker run --name ubvnc -p 6080:80 -p 5900:5900 dorowu/ubuntu-desktop-lxde-vnc:bionic  //for restart the container